baggepinnen/SeeToDee.jl/docs/src/index.md

 that advances the state from time ``t`` to time ``t+T_s``, with a [Zero-order-Hold (ZoH)](https://en.wikipedia.org/wiki/Zero-order_hold) assumption on the input ``u``.

 The integrators in this package focus on
+- **Inputs are first class**, i.e., the signature of the dynamics take input signals (such as control signals or disturbance inputs) as arguments.
+This is in contrast to the DifferentialEquations ecosystem, where there are [several different ways of handling inputs](https://help.juliahub.com/juliasimcontrol/dev/simulation/), none of which are quite first class.
 - **Low overhead** for single-step integration, i.e., no solution handling, no interpolation, nothing fancy at all.
 - **Fixed time step**.
 All integrators are non-adaptive, i.e., the integrators do not change their step size using error control.
 This typically makes the integrator have a more **predictable runtime**.
-It also reduces overhead without affecting accuracy in situations when the fixed step-size is small in relation to what would be required to meet the desired accuracy.
+It also reduces overhead without affecting accuracy in situations when the fixed step-size is small in relation to what would be required to meet the desired accuracy, a situation which is uncommon when simulating control systems.
 - **Dirt-simple interface**, i.e., you literally use the integrator as a function `x⁺ = f(x, u, p, t)` that you can call in a loop etc. to perform simulations.
-- **Inputs are first class**, i.e., the signature of the dynamics take input signals (such as controlled inputs or disturbance inputs) as arguments.
-This is in contrast to the DifferentialEquations ecosystem, where there are [several different ways of handling inputs](https://help.juliahub.com/juliasimcontrol/dev/simulation/), none of which are first class.
 - Most things are **manual**.
 Want to simulate a trajectory?
 Write a loop!

 ## Available discretization methods
 The following methods are available
 - [`SeeToDee.Rk4`](@ref) An explicit 4th order Runge-Kutta integrator with ZoH input.
 Supports non-stiff differential equations only.
 If called with StaticArrays, this method is allocation free.
 - [`SeeToDee.SimpleColloc`](@ref) A [textbook](https://www.equalsharepress.com/media/NMFSC.pdf) implementation of a direct collocation method (includes trapezoidal integration as a special case) with ZoH input.
-Supports stiff differential-algebraic equations (DAE) and fully implicit form `x⁺ = f(ẋ, x, u, p, t)`.
+Supports stiff differential-algebraic equations (DAE) and fully implicit form $0 = F(ẋ, x, u, p, t)$.

 ## Example